XtalLight 100

 UV-Light Source as desktop microscope upgrade

-XtalLight 100 can be used in combination with a variety of standard laboratory microscopes providing an additional UV-light illumination of a sample.
-The UV light is led onto the sample using a light guide, bypassing microscope optics.
-Different lengths of the light guides provide flexibility in the arrangement of the devices allowing installations within confined spaces.
+XtalLight 100 can be used in combination with a variety of standard laboratory microscopes to provide additional UV illumination of a sample.
+The UV light is delivered to the sample via a light guide, bypassing the microscope optics.
+Different lengths of light guides provide flexibility in the arrangement of the units, allowing installations in confined spaces.

 Protein Crystal Identification

-Intrinsic fluorescence Imaging is one of the most comfortable ways to identify which material a crystal is made of.
+One of the most convenient ways to identify the material a crystal is made of is to use intrinsic fluorescence imaging.

 REFERENCES